Umutayb/ollama-api/README.md

 #### Key Methods:

 - **`put(K key, V value)`**
-  Associates the specified value with the specified key in the current thread's context.
+  Associates the specified value with the specified key in the current thread's ollama.

 - **`get(K key)`**
   Retrieves the value associated with the given key.